-Proposition 2 tells us that the market (p_t) does a better job of forecasting the fundamental value (p_t^) than any other forecast (p_t^o) .
-It implies that significant violations in the variance inequality (5) suggest a lack of stock market efficiency.
-It provides grounds for a statistical test of the role of default risk information in stock market efficiency.
-Section C.2 describes the implementation of our testing strategy based on Equation (5).
+Proposition 1 tells us that the market $(p_t)$ does a better job of forecasting the fundamental value $(p_t^)$ than any other forecast $(p_t^o)$ .
+It implies that significant violations in the variance inequality (4) suggest a lack of stock market efficiency.
+This provides the basis for a statistical test of the role of default risk information in stock market efficiency.
+Section C.2 describes the implementation of our testing strategy based on Equation (4).

 Another testing strategy based on the perfect-foresight price is inspired by West's (1988, hereafter W88) variance-bound test.
-Following West's (1998) approach, we distinguish between the public information set I_t available to the market and a subset H_t of I_t .
-We then compare the typical size of a revision in the sub-optimal forecast made from H_t with the typical size of the revision in the optimal market forecast.
-As the information set H_t is smaller than I_t , the typical error made from H_t should be higher than the prediction error committed by the market.
+Following West's (1998) approach, we distinguish between the public information set $I_t$ available to the market and a subset $H_t \subset I_t$ .
+We then compare the typical size of a revision in the sub-optimal forecast made from $H_t$ with the typical size of the revision in the optimal market forecast.
+As the information set $H_t$ is smaller than $I_t$ , the typical error made from $H_t$ should be higher than the prediction error committed by the market.